HollyT85/books_for_you/README.md

 ![relational](static/images/readme/relational.png)

-In this model, each book as a unique Book ID; this is then referenced as a foreign key in reviews to ensure that each review goes to the correct book.
+In this model, each book has a unique Book ID; this is then referenced as a foreign key in reviews to ensure that each review goes to the correct book.
 The Review ID is referenced in users so users can edit and delete their own reviews only and, the User ID is referenced in reviews so people can see who left what review.

+Using a relational database would have made it much easier to link users, reviews and books and display if there were no matching foreign keys.

 <b><u>Issues and Bugs</u></b>

+<i>Issues</i>

 One of the bigger issues I have encountered was using the accordion system to display books, reviews and the ability to add reviews.
 Initially it was because I had styled all 'card' elemements the same way, once I had changed this, I couldn't get the cards to open individually; if one was clicked, they all expanded.
 I resolved this by adding {{ book._id }} to each accordion section so the code realised each new book was it's own individual item and therefore needed to act individually.